DiffPD: Differentiable Projective Dynamics: Background

-to avoid the expensive $\mathbf{M}\mathbf{A}_{\text{N}}^{-1}$.
-Overall, Eqn. (\ref{eq:pre_adjoint}) requires constructing and solving the linear system of the symmetric positive definite $\mathbf{A}_{\text{N}}$ followed by two more vector products with $\mathbf{M}$ and $\frac{\partial\mathbf{f}}{\partial\mathbf{x}_i}$.
-This is essentially the adjoint method used in previous work~\cite{mcnamara2004fluid,hahn2019real2sim}.
-It is now clear that $\mathbf{A}_{\text{N}}$ plays a crucial role in both forward simulation and backpropagation.
-Similar to the Newton's method in forward simulation, a direct implementation of this adjoint method is computationally expensive because $\mathbf{A}_{\text{N}}$ needs to be reconstructed and refactorized at every time step due to its dependency on $\mathbf{x}_{i+1}$.
-This motivates us to propose the novel PD-based backpropagation method (Sec.~\ref{sec:diff_pd}).
+Putting them together, we have shown that backpropagation within one time step can be done by Eqns. (\ref{eq:chain_rule}) and (\ref{eq:adjoint}).
+It is now clear that $\nabla^2 g(\x)$ plays a crucial role in both forward simulation and backpropagation, and we write its definition explicitly below:

-\paragraph{Projective Dynamics} Before we delve into our PD-based backpropagation scheme, we briefly revisit the fundamental idea from PD in \textit{forward} simulation.
-As an alternative to the Newton's method, PD considers a specific family of quadratic potential energies that decouple the nonlinearity in material models from linear systems of equations~\cite{bouaziz2014projective}.
-Specifically, PD assumes the energy $E_{\text{int}}$ has the following form:
+Similar to Newton's method in forward simulation, a direct implementation of Eqn. (\ref{eq:adjoint}) is computationally expensive because $\nabla^2 g(\x)$ needs to be reconstructed and refactorized at every time step.
+This motivates us to propose the novel PD-based backpropagation method in Sec.~\ref{sec:diff_pd}.

-where $\mathbf{G}$ is a discrete differential operator in the form of a constant sparse matrix, $w$ is a scalar that determines the stiffness of the energy, and $\mathcal{M}$ is a constraint manifold.
-For example, if one wants to formulate a volume-preserving elastic energy, $\mathcal{M}$ can be the set of all $3\times3$ matrices whose determinant is $1$. $E_{\text{int}}(\mathbf{x})$ is defined as the distance from $\mathbf{Gx}$ to the manifold $\mathcal{M}$.
-Following the prevalent practice in previous work~\cite{bouaziz2014projective,liu2017quasi,min2019softcon}, we assume $E_{\text{int}}$ is defined on each finite element with $\mathbf{G}$ mapping $\mathbf{x}$ to the local deformation gradients $\mathbf{F}$~\cite{sifakis2012fem}.
+\paragraph{Projective Dynamics} PD considers a specific family of quadratic potential energies that decouple the nonlinearity in material models~\cite{bouaziz2014projective}.
+Specifically, PD assumes the energy $E$ is the sum of quadratic energies taking the following form:

-With the definition of $E_{\text{int}}$ at hand, the PD algorithm minimizes Eqn. (\ref{eq:opt}) by alternating between a local step and a global step.
-The local step simply projects $\mathbf{Gx}$ onto $\mathcal{M}$ to obtain $\mathbf{z}^*(\mathbf{x})$, whose computation is dependent on the energy type and can involve non-trivial optimization loop.
-However, a key insight from PD is that the formulation of $\mathbf{z}^*(\mathbf{x})$ breaks the coupling between finite elements and can be massively parallelizable.
-In the global step, $\mathbf{z}^*$ is fixed and Eqn. (\ref{eq:opt}) becomes a convex, quadratic objective after plugging in $E_{\text{int}}$:
+where $\Gmat_c$ is a discrete differential operator in the form of a constant sparse matrix, $w_c$ a scalar that determines the stiffness of the energy, and $\mathcal{M}_c$ a constraint manifold.
+For example, if one wants to formulate a volume-preserving elastic energy, $\mathcal{M}_c$ can be the set of all $3\times3$ matrices whose determinant is $1$. $E_c$ is defined as the distance from $\Gmat_c\x$ to $\mathcal{M}_c$.
+Following the prevalent practice in previous work~\cite{bouaziz2014projective,liu2017quasi,min2019softcon}, we assume $E_c$ is defined on each finite element with $\mathbf{G}_c$ mapping $\x$ to the local deformation gradients $\F$~\cite{sifakis2012fem}.